 See Vertical’s first Carrier Managed SD-WAN Services LEADERBOARD here.
 This new benchmark ranks the top U.S. providers based on market share results for year-end 2018.

 Misperceptions about SD-WAN have delayed network purchase decisions and limited market growth.
 Migration to SD-WAN is a more complex undertaking than has been pitched to date, particularly for larger enterprise and global networks.
 It requires managing a customer’s digital transformation, providing education about SD-WAN alternatives, setting customer expectations, and delivering a quality customer experience.
 The reality is that it takes lots of experience and skilled resources to sell, deploy and manage SD-WAN networks with application and network visibility end-to-end.

 @SD-WAN is available now exclusively by subscription to an ENS Research Program.
-Research topics cover the market share detail that powers the Carrier Managed SD-WAN Services LEADERBOARD, projected revenue, billable sites, customer counts and WAN access connections.
-Content also includes pricing by type (i.e., Broadband, DIA, MPLS, LTE, Satellite, etc.) site configuration analysis (i.e., MPLS+DIA, BB+BB, etc.).
-Analysis includes SD-WAN migration drivers, profiles of top providers, technology status for top providers, plus Directories of Managed SD-WAN Services network operators and Technology suppliers and more.
+Research topics cover the market share detail that powers the Carrier Managed SD-WAN Services LEADERBOARD, projected revenue, billable sites, customer counts, WAN Access connections, pricing by connection type (i.e., DIA, MPLS, Broadband, LTE/4G/5G, etc.), and site configurations (i.e., MPLS+DIA, BB+BB, etc.).
+Analysis includes SD-WAN migration drivers, profiles of top providers, technology status for top providers, plus Directories of Managed SD-WAN Services network operators and technology suppliers – and more.